 The company is led by a team of multi-millionaires, and principal’s that value respect, honesty and integrity.
 They promote a culture of teamwork, commitment to excellence, and getting things done, efficiently.
 Under their guidance and leadership the company has become one of the premier wealth management firms in the southeastern United States.

 Life is good!
 I owe this company a great deal of appreciation for the generosity and impact they’ve had on my life.
-It’s sort of one of the best things that’s ever happened to me, and yet also my cage… a nice, cushy cage! haha
+It’s sort of a paradoxical dilemma because it’s one of the best things that’s ever happened to me, and yet also my cage… albeit a nice, cushy cage! haha

-I only joke about it being my “cage”, mainly because I’ve never really considered this job to be my ultimate passion, or calling in life.
-I’ve always envisioned myself in a more artistically inspired profession.
+I only joke about it being my “cage”, mainly because I’ve never really considered investing to be my ultimate passion, or calling in life.
+I’ve always envisioned myself in a more artistically inspired profession like a musician, writer, or fitness trainer.
 None-the-less, I’m extremely grateful for the experience, and the opportunity to learn, and work with some of the top people in the financial services field.

 The CEO has been a kind, inspiring mentor to me, and a great example of philanthropic leadership.

 Life is strange in that way; sometimes we don’t get what we desire, but rather what we NEED for our own growth and evolution.
 In retrospect, this position has been one of the major blessings in my life, and an integral part of making me the man I am today.